 7.)
 Free Trial.

-We have been using a VPN as we travel and conduct business on-line since 2017.
-Without a VPN we would never enter a password over a public Wi-Fi network.
+We have been using a VPN as we travel and conduct business online since 2017.
+Without a VPN we would certainly never enter a password over a public Wi-Fi network.
 Finally, I encourage you to learn more about the right VPN provider for you and take full advantage of the wonderful services they provide.